 - Grotesque Banshees bring sprays for days on the feat turn, and as usual, Parasite can make them shine.
 They're also fast and relatively easy to deliver, especially with an Assassin to escort them.

 - Harriers cheap and in theme they have Mark Target helping Lylyth to shoot better.

 - Strider Scouts have Lure on their bows so they do the same job as Lylyth's Blood Lure shot but they do it way better because they can tag multiple targets and save 1 fury point for every friendly beast - Blight Archon's battlegroup and Minion beasts can take advantage as well.
 Full unit with CA allows 8 shots and with a Parasite on a right target they can hurt it quite badly.

 - Swordsmen can hit like trucks, but Lylyth doesn't bring them any defensive tech to get up the field, which they sorely need.

-- Seraphs are very valuable with Lylyth1.
-They are fast and have a decent but fury hungry gun due to lower than ideal RAT.
+- Seraph - They're very valuable with Lylyth1.
+They are fast and have a decent but Fury-hungry gun due to lower than ideal RAT.
 Her feat and Parasite can make their shots impressively efficient.
 On top of that, she loves their Slipstream animus for helping guarantee alphas, increasing the threat range on her Parasite/Pursuit application, or even pulling her back to even safer distances after firing.

 Released way back in Primal Mk1 (2006)